James Brainard

 James Brainard (born 1954) is a retired American politician of the Republican Party who served as the fifth mayor of Carmel, Indiana, a principal city in the Indianapolis metropolitan area, from 1996 to 2024.
-At the time he left office on January 1, 2024, he was one of Indiana's longest serving mayors.
+At the time he left office on January 1, 2024, he was one of Indiana's longest-serving mayors.
 During his tenure as mayor, Carmel's population grew from 25,000 in 1996 to 102,000 in 2021 and saw the creation of substantial downtown redevelopment.
 Brainard's term expired on January 1, 2024.

 Political views and career

 Transportation policy

 Under Brainard's administration, the City of Carmel eliminated dozens of traffic signals and dangerous intersections, replacing them with roundabouts.
 Carmel has more roundabouts than any other city in the United States.
 The policy has been credited with a reduction of carbon emissions, fatalities and intersection collisions.

 Climate and energy

 Brainard is described as a moderate Republican committed to fighting the effects of global warming.
-Brainard is serving as a Trustee and co-chair of the Energy Independence and Climate Protection Task Force for the U.S. Conference of Mayors.
-In November 2013 he was appointed to the Task Force on Climate Preparedness and Resilience by the President of the United States.
-He traveled in 2015 to four cities in India to represent the United States as part of the US State Department's speaker's bureau.
+Brainard served as a Trustee and co-chair of the Energy Independence and Climate Protection Task Force for the U.S. Conference of Mayors.
+In November 2013, he was appointed to the Task Force on Climate Preparedness and Resilience by the President of the United States.
+He traveled in 2015 to four cities in India to represent the United States as part of the U.S. State Department's speaker's bureau.
 Also, in 2015 he was asked to speak on energy and climate policy at the German-American Centers in five German cities.
 He has been a guest lecturer for Georgetown University, Butler University, Indiana University and Purdue University among others.
 Because of his views, Brainard was selected to be on President Obama's Task Force on Climate Preparedness and Resilience.